 - The small island of Alcatraz can be seen from the lookout across from Isla Tortuga.
 Today Alcatraz is a national wildlife refuge.
 Behind Alcatraz, Curú, part of the mainland in the Nicoya Peninsula is visible.

 Traveling Gingerbread Note: Overall, we were disappointed in our visit to Isla Tortuga, but enjoyed the scenic boat ride through the Nicoya Peninsula.
 We were only permitted to access a small fenced off, touristy area on the island.
-Hiking the unadvertised Tortuga Eco Trail gave us the opportunity to see a little more of the island, but other than point 26 there wasn’t much to see except vegetation and a leaf covered path.
+Hiking the unadvertised Tortuga Eco Trail gave us the opportunity to see more of the island, but other than point 26 there was only vegetation and a leaf covered path.

 * For more information on our tour check out: G Adventures Costa Rica on a Shoestring.